The Pro’s Guide to Supplier Relationship Management

 Intuitive dashboards offer a complete view of vendor performance data including order timeliness, regulatory compliance, and much more.

 When supplier performance slips up, businesses have the option to initiate a supplier corrective action plan (SCAR) or offboard them from the portal.

 The Pandemic Crisis Management Handbook for Procurement Managers

 Take Your Supplier Relationship Management to the Next Level

-KiSSFLOW integrates the supplier relationship management process with other aspects of procurement effortlessly.
-By establishing a good supplier management workflow, organizations can address pressing issues like high supply risk, low engagement, less transparency, and a low overall ROI.
+Kissflow is a comprehensive procurement solution that takes care of the procure-to-pay cycle, and this includes core functions like supplier relationship management.
+Given its end-to-end design, Kissflow integrates supplier relationship management with other aspects of procurement effortlessly.
+Using its built-in dedicated supplier management workflow, organizations can address pressing issues like high supply risk, low engagement, less transparency, and a low overall ROI.

-Try KiSSFLOW for free and use it as a benchmark against other supplier management tools to see what it’s like to have a fully automated system to manage your supplier relationships!
+Try the Kissflow Procurement Cloud demo for free and use it as a benchmark against other supplier management tools to see what it’s like to have a fully automated system to manage your supplier relationships and so much more!